KelCodesStuff/KelCodesStuff/README.md

 ### Hello, 👋🏼 I'm Kel

 A results-driven iOS Engineer with 7 years of experience developing and launching highly successful applications, achieving over 350K downloads.
-Expert in SwiftUI, UIKit, Core Data, and Concurrency, with a proven ability to optimize for performance and memory management.
+Expert in multiple iOS frameworks such as SwiftUI, UIKit, Core Data, and Concurrency, with a proven ability to optimize for performance and memory management.
 Proficient in architecting applications using MVC and MVVM patterns, and adept at implementing UI/UX principles to create intuitive and engaging mobile experiences.

 # Skills 🛠️